- GDP (PPP):

 - Inflation (CPI):

 - FDI Inflow:

 The top individual income tax rate is 25 percent, and the top corporate tax rate is 27 percent.
-Other taxes include a value-added tax, an estate tax, and a net wealth tax.
-The overall tax burden equals 13.9 percent of total domestic income.
-Government spending amounts to 18.1 percent of total domestic output.
-The deficit is still over 2.5 percent of GDP, and public debt equals about 35 percent of GDP.
+Other taxes include value-added and estate taxes.
+The overall tax burden equals 13.8 percent of total domestic income.
+Government spending has amounted to 16.7 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.5 percent of GDP.
+Public debt is equivalent to 53.6 percent of GDP.

 The Dominican Republic has improved its business freedom, reversing the downward trend of recent years, by reducing the paid-in minimum capital requirement to start a business and lowering the costs of dealing with construction permits and getting electricity.
 The labor force participation rate rose in 2019.
 Reforms in the state-dominated electricity sector, long a drag on public finances and competitiveness, were delayed once again in 2020.

 The Dominican Republic has four preferential trade agreements in force.
 The trade-weighted average tariff rate is 7.8 percent, and 88 nontariff measures are in effect.
 In general, the government does not discriminate against or screen foreign investment.
 The financial sector has been growing, and the stock market continues to expand.
 About 60 percent of adult Dominicans have access to an account with a formal banking institution.